 start as indulgently as you mean to go on

-So here we are the big day is here, the turkey is brined and prepped, the stocking are opened and its time to start the day as indulgently as you mean to go on with these pimped up croissants filled with almond paste, amaretti and dark chocolate.
+So here we are the big day has arrived, the turkey is brined and prepped, the stockings are opened and its time to start the day as indulgently as you mean to go on with these pimped up croissants filled with almond paste, amaretti and dark chocolate.
 You can thank me later.

-As we sit down to unwrap presents we eat a few little nibbles, last year one of which was this slow gin cured gravlax which was devine but you will need to get going a few days before Christmas.
+As we sit down to unwrap presents we eat a few little festive nibbles.
+Gravlax is devine and has become a staple but you will need to get it going a few days before Christmas.
 This year I have this beetroot, vodka and horseradish gravlax snoozing in the fridge until the big day.

 The Christmas menu changes slightly year to year and overtime recipes have merged and evolved but below you will find a rough out line to the early Christmas I cooked for my family this year (not to worry a feast of roast goose is planned for the remaining LG’s this Christmas Day):

-I often cook way too much, but that just adds to the fun of getting creative with leftovers that see you through to almost the new year.
-Of course potatoes, par boiled and shaken with semolina, added to hot pan of goose fat, herbs and garlic and roasted until crisp.
-Then recently I have being cooking a lot of my sides from Jamies Oliver’s new Christmas book.
-We have glazed carrots in clementines and honey, bay-glazed parsnips (roasted whole for 40 mins then squashed, glazed and topped with ground almonds for a further 20).
-There is rich red cabbage with bacon and prunes, broccoli and cauliflower cheese and a wonderfully decadent bowl of almost overflowing creamed spinach with a cheddar & oat crumb.
+I often cook way too much, but that just adds to the fun of getting creative with leftovers that see you through to the new year.
+Of course potatoes, par boiled and shaken with semolina, added to a hot pan of goose fat, herbs, garlic and roasted until crisp.
+Then recently I have being cooking a lot of my sides from Jamie Oliver’s Christmas book.
+We have glazed carrots in clementines and honey and bay-glazed parsnips (roasted whole for 40 mins then squashed, glazed and topped with ground almonds for a further 20).
+There is rich red cabbage with bacon and prunes, broccoli and cauliflower cheese and a wonderfully decadent bowl of overflowing creamed spinach with a cheddar & oat crumb.
 Oh and a small bowl of boiled sprouts for Dad.

 All the trimmings:

-We have two stuffings, a more traditional meat stuffing with chestnuts and peach or maybe a simpler sage onion thats stuffed in the turkey to soak up all those juices.
-However every year without fail there is Nigella’s wonderfully sweet bacon and gingerbread stuffing which we have been making for years and is fabulous in a leftover sandwich!
-Of course then a large jug of thick bread sauce, cranberry sauce, the already mentioned gravy and then the humble star of Christmas pigs in blankets which are glazed in a pan of honey and Worcester sauce when they come out of the oven.
+We normally have two stuffings, a more traditional meat stuffing with chestnuts and peach or maybe a simpler sage onion thats stuffed in the turkey to soak up all those juices.
+However every year without fail there is Nigella’s wonderfully sweet bacon and gingerbread stuffing which is fabulous in a leftover sandwich!
+Of course there is a large bowl of thick bread sauce, cranberry sauce, the already mentioned gravy and then the humble star of Christmas pigs in blankets which are hand rolled with herbs weaved between the bacon and sausage.

-After lunch its time to settle down for a evening in front of the fire with a clementine whisky sour to watch Eastenders and play games until someone makes the suggestion “sandwich?” (normally me)
+After lunch its time to settle down for a evening in front of the fire with a espresso martini to watch Eastenders and play games until someone makes the suggestion “sandwich?” (normally me)

 a day of rest

-For us Boxing Day is rustling up some leftovers in to a hearty fry up, after less then 12 hours earlier proclaiming we could never possibly eat again.
+After less then 12 hours earlier proclaiming we could never possibly eat again, Boxing Day is rustling up some leftovers in to a hearty fry up.
 This day is full of pj’s, board games, left over sandwiches and country walks.
-All this finishes back in front of the fire with a epic cheeseboard of delights from Neals yard Dairy.
+All this finishes back in front of the fire with a epic cheeseboard of delights.

 The in-between days

-The final days of Christmas leading to my return to London and a inevitably horrific New Years day hangover are some of my favourite days.
+The final days of Christmas leading to my return to London and a inevitably horrific New Years day hangover are some of my favourite days of the season.
 Its that in-between time when everyone looses track of what day it is and you become stuck in a wonderful Groundhog Day of relaxation.
 I also unlike a lot of people love the challenge of leftovers.

-Last years started of with Jamies turkey risotto, which yes I know sounds like something Bridget Jones’s mum would be serving up at her turkey buffet but trust me it was wonderful.
+Last years started of with Jamies turkey risotto, which yes I know sounds like something Bridget Jones’s mum would be serving up at her turkey buffet but trust me it is wonderful.
 After that and more sandwiches we strip the turkey of the meat and cook up a turkey soup with a difference.
 Check out this recipe for creamy Turkey chowder with sweetcorn, bacon and crackers.
 The delicious baked spinach is reinvented as a lazy brunch of spinach and blue cheese frittata.
 Finally, there is the last of everything pie.
-Using Jamie’s leftover turkey pie recipe as a base this is where everything ends up in creamy sauce and covered in delicious puff pastry and chestnut top.
+Using Jamie’s leftover turkey pie recipe as a base this is where everything ends up in creamy sauce and covered in delicious chesnut puff pastry.
 The End.